 Some people worry that selling their home would leave them with less wealth to pass on to heirs.
 However, adult children often support their parents’ decision to tap into home equity to make their retirement more comfortable.

-So, talk to the kids and consider “7 Unexpected Benefits of Downsizing in Retirement.”
+So, talk to the kids and consider “7 Unexpected Perks of Downsizing as a Retiree.”

 2. Enjoy a dwelling that better suits your needs

 When you rent, you can choose a house, apartment or condo that suits your current needs.